 - KT&G (tobacco)

-According to global trade intelligence firm Zepol, the following smaller companies are also examples of leading South Korean exporters for 2014:
+According to global trade intelligence firm Zepol, the following smaller companies are also examples of leading South Korean exporters:

 - LG Electronics (dryers, washing machines, refrigerators, freezers)